-Fire hydrant marking shall be completed within 24 hours of the final surfacing.
-All other roadmarking shall be completed within 48 hours of the completion of the final surfacing except where the surface is chipseal where roadmarking shall be completed within 24 hours of carriageway sweeping.
+Permanent fire hydrant marking shall be completed within 24 hours of, but not prior to, the hydrant being commissioned.
+Hydrant marking shall be restored within 24 hours of final surfacing.
+All other roadmarking shall be completed within 48 hours of the completion of the final surfacing except where the surface is chipseal, in which case roadmarking shall be completed within 24 hours of carriageway sweeping.
 The carriageway shall be swept within 72 hours of the completion of chipsealing.